isaiahstjohn/public/moonmonster/README.md

 ## How it works
 I was able to get a precise figure for the number of seconds in a full cycle from Wikipedia.
-I use that and the precise date and time of the first New Moon of 2022 to calculate the angle of the sun relative to the Earth and Moon at any date in the past or future.
+I use that and the precise date and time of the first new Moon of 2022 to calculate the angle of the sun relative to the Earth and Moon at any date in the past or future.

 From there, I used some simple trigonometry to calculate the line